gbif/download-query-tools/README.md

-# download-query-tools
+# Download Query Tools
 Utility classes to handle common aspects of GBIF download REST services.
-This public classes in this library provide:
+The public classes in this library provide:

   * HumanFilterBuilder: translates download query predicates into human readable strings.
   * QueryParameterFilterBuilder: translates download query predicates into a flat query string that is suitable for HTTP links.